-Each of the symbols, whether the coat of arms or the individual colors, has meaning.
+Each symbol has meaning, whether the coat of arms or the individual colors.
 You can learn more about its symbolism below.

 Symbolism in the Flag of Serbia

 The crown in the coat of arms is an ode to the past monarchy of the country, as well as Serbia’s crown of stars.
 This crown, along with a scepter and orb, is part of the Regalia of Serbia.
-These items are decorated with local gemstones and display the country’s colors of red, white, and blue.
+These items are decorated with local gemstones and display the country’s red, white, and blue colors.

 The coat of arms also incorporates a shield with four Cyrillic letters in each corner.
-These letters stand for Samo Sloga Serbina Spasava, which translates to, “Only Unity Will Save The Serbs.”
+These letters represent Samo Sloga Serbina Spasava, which translates to “Only Unity Will Save The Serbs.”